ZoeLeBlanc/IntroToDH2020/week3/python_fundamentals1.md

 For more about looping in Python checkout [https://wiki.python.org/moin/ForLoop](https://wiki.python.org/moin/ForLoop) and [https://www.learnpython.org/en/Loops](https://www.learnpython.org/en/Loops).

 #### Functions
-Looping is very powerful, but currently each time we want to loop through a variable we have to repeat our code later in the script.
+Looping is very powerful, but if we want to loop through a second list of names or a different variable, we would have to repeat our code later in the script.
 An alternative is to create a function.

 A function is a way to organize code by packaging many lines of code together into a single bundle.
 At the most basic level, this makes it easy to reuse code: it's easier to write out and read a single line rather than many lines and easier to change code in one place rather than in many places.

 **Function Syntax**
 ![https://cdn.askpython.com/wp-content/uploads/2019/06/python-functions.png](https://cdn.askpython.com/wp-content/uploads/2019/06/python-functions.png)

-To create a function we use the `def` keyword to define the function, giving it a name and follow that with parentheses, which can either be empty or contain variables we want to pass to the function.
+To create a function, we define using `def` and a unique name and finally parentheses, followed by colon.
+Then we can pass *arguments* (also called parameters) in the parentheses, that we can that use *inside* of the functions.
+Those arguments will be *variables* and so we can do anything you would normally do to a value.
+Finally we can *return* the result of our manipulation.

 For example try:
 ```python